Can Botox Help Lines and Wrinkles Between the Eyes?

 Severe side effects of Botox can only happen when the injection is done poorly or when the treatment is used in higher doses for long term.
 Some of the serious side effects include heaviness and muscle weakness around the eye area, droopy eyelid, allergic reactions, and dry and irritated eyes.
 Immediate medical care is required at the first instance that these symptoms are experienced since they can cause visual disturbances in the long run.

 Learn more: Managing Botox Side Effects for the Eyes

 How effective is Botox for the eyes

 Usually, the muscles will need three to five days to completely be relaxed and start reducing the appearance of face wrinkles.
 Depending on the severity of the problem, full results will be visible within two weeks after the treatment.
-For treating lines and wrinkles between the eyes, the effectiveness is also dependent on how many units are received by the patient:
+For treating lines and wrinkles between the eyes, the effectiveness is also dependent on how many units are received by the client: